For the first time in seven years of travel, I experienced a theft on Koh Lanta.

 A very kind man from Myanmar, the Painter has been working around my bungalow for a month now.
 We speak regularly.
 He is intelligent, speaks five languages, and is happy just being a simple painter.
 We practice Bahasa Malay often and it has become our language for communication.
 The Painter is a vagabonding laborer.
 He has no friends or family on the island.
 He has worked in many, many countries, and comes and goes as he pleases.
 He boasted to me about how much money he earns as a painter (more than I do for sure).

 He owns tools, the ladder, and knows my bungalow intimately because he painted the window ledges.
-Inexplicably, he has given me two packs of Indonesian clove kreteks despite my best effort to decline.
+Inexplicably, he has given me two packs of Indonesian clove kretek cigarettes despite my best effort to decline.
 I gave him fruit; we were friends.

 The Fish Man

 My best Thai friend on the island, it saddens me to think that the Fish Man would be involved.
-He’s a Chao Ley, or ‘Sea Gypsy’ as they call them.
-An older, weathered, fatherly type with a kind face.
+He’s a Chao Leh, or “Sea Gypsy” as island residents call them.
+He’s an older, weathered, fatherly type with a kind face.
 He says hello daily and asks if I need anything as he makes his rounds.
-He breeds Siamese fighting fish – which he fights for fun and profit – in a small pool near my bungalow.
+He breeds Siamese fighting fish — which he fights for fun and profit — in a small pool near my bungalow.
 We chat often about his fish.

 The Fish Man made it a point to tell me that he has three young boys to feed.